SomethingWithComputers/phaser-fullscreen-typescript-vite-template/README.md

 The optimized build will appear in the `build` directory.

 ## Special thanks
+[Phaser](https://phaser.io/) is an amazing game engine.
+I love it.

-Feather image based on an image from the amazing [Font Awesome](https://fontawesome.com/).
+The feather image is based on an image from the awesome [Font Awesome](https://fontawesome.com/).